AbbasSarwar/ToDo/README.md

 # 📖 [Todo List] <a name="about-project"></a>

-> Hello , This is a simple Todo list program template.
+> Hello , This is a To-Do list Program where You can add remove and edit lists.

-**[Todo]** is a simple shelf where you can add books with author names and also you can delete it.
+**[Todo]** is a simple shelf where you can add anything also you can delete it or edit.

 ## 🛠 Built With <a name="built-with"></a>